-Financial assets held at amortised cost are shown net of a loss allowance reflecting the statistical likelihood that the borrower or debtor will be unable to meet their contractual commitments to the Council.
+Financial assets held at amortised cost and some assets held at fair value through other comprehensive income are shown net of a loss allowance reflecting the statistical likelihood that the borrower or debtor will be unable to meet their contractual commitments to the Council.
 For most assets, this is 12 month expected credit losses until the risk increases significantly, then it is lifetime expected losses.
 For trade debtors expected lifetime losses are always used.
 Due to the high credit rating of counterparties used for treasury investments 12 month expected credit losses are minimal.